Architecture

 Dashboard UI React 19, Vite, WebSocket 16-page admin SPA — config management, channel setup, mind editor, memory browser, skill/agent management, real-time logs

 All three components connect to the same Redis instance.
-Redis plays six distinct roles in the system:
+Redis plays four distinct roles in the system:

 • Message bus — BullMQ queues for all async work